Welcome to the ICS Computer Lab

 Throughout the school, the children will see Apple desktops in their classrooms as well as in the Library.

-We also have a class set of Chromebooks that the upper grades share.
+We also have a two class sets of Chromebooks that the upper grades share.

 Students that meet in the Resource Room or get extra AIS help have access to Apple desktop computers as well as a set of Chromebooks.